LONDON’S BEST IMMERSIVE EXPERIENCES [updated May 2026]

 LONDONS-BEST-IMMERSIVE-EXPERIENCES

 Looking for immersive experiences in London?
-Well, good, because I’m the UK’s biggest indepent immersive experience blogger.
+Well, good, because I’m the UK’s biggest independent immersive experience blogger.
 Whenever an immersive experience launches in London, I’m there no matter how weird it is.
+I have visited more than 100 so far!

 Below London’s best immersive experiences that I have tried and tested, organised by type.
 This article gets updated regularly, check the last published date for the latest update time and you’ll find 30+ immersive experiences here at all times.